-Under your Payment settings (accessible by clicking Payment Settings in the footer or by clicking on the Payment area at the bottom of the form), there are multiple options to customize your payment setup.
+Under your Payment settings (accessible by clicking Payment in the top bar or by clicking on the Payment area at the bottom of the form), there are multiple options to customize your payment setup.

 Connect your payment forms to one of our secure payment processors (PayPal, Stripe, and Square).
 When selecting a payment processor, you’ll be taken to a new window where you can register for a new account or connect your existing account.